PiggyAwesome/useless/README.md

-Yo mamma so fat when she went to the movies she sat by everybody
+Yo mamma so fat when she stepped on a scale Buzz Lightyear came out and said infinity and beyond!